owncloud/ocis/services/webfinger/README.md

 }
 ```

+As a special form of lookup clients can use the relation `acct:me@{host}` to look up the oCIS specific user id, username, email and displayname.

 In this case there are two ocis instances and the client has to ask the user which instance he wants to use.

 ## TODO